maxtuno/CNFX/Readme.md

 # CNFX

-## A base -i + 1 CNF encoder for complex field operations.
+## A base -1 + i CNF encoder for complex field operations.

 Note: Actually is only is implemented the addition and subtraction